kroma-network/kroma/specs/guaranteed-gas-market.md

 this is quite wasteful.
 As such, we will provide two options to buy L2 gas:

 1. Burn L1 Gas
-2. Send ETH to the Kanvas Portal (Not yet supported)
+2. Send ETH to the Kroma Portal (Not yet supported)

 The payable version (Option 2) will likely have discount applied to it (or conversely, #1 has a premium applied to it).